-A sole proprietorship is the easiest to set up.
-But you’ll want to consider taxes and liability issues before selecting a sole proprietorship format.
-With a sole proprietorship, the business and the owner (you) are legally the same in many ways.
+A sole proprietorship is the easiest business entity to set up.
+However, you’ll want to consider taxes and liability issues before selecting a sole proprietorship format.
+With a sole proprietorship, the business and the owner are legally the same in many ways.

 As a hopeful business owner, you’re well aware that it costs money to make money.
 With that in mind, you’ll need to calculate your small business costs before doing business in the Mother of States.
-These include one-time costs, like filing your Virginia LLC with the state, and ongoing expenses, like paying employees.
+These include one-time costs, like filing your Virginia LLC with the state, and ongoing business expenses, like paying employees.

 If you hire employees, you’ll also need to consider salary costs and the cost of renting or leasing a commercial or office space to work from.
-Shared Virginia coworking spaces and meeting spaces can save money.
-Keep in mind that rent gets pricier as you get closer to Washington, D.C., and Virginia’s larger cities.
+Shared Virginia co-working spaces and meeting spaces can save money.
+Keep in mind that rent gets pricier as you get closer to Washington, D.C. and Virginia’s larger cities.

 In Virginia, like most states, the law prevents two businesses from sharing the same name.
-So, once you have a name you like, use Virginia’s business name search and look for existing trademarks through the U.S. Patent and Trademark Office to verify that it isn’t already taken.
+So, once you have a business name you like, use Virginia’s business name search and look for existing trademarks through the U.S. Patent and Trademark Office to verify that it isn’t already taken.

-Good business names sound professional, provide insights into the product or service, and are easy for people to track down on the internet and social media.
-Before you settle on yours, see if there’s a good domain name for your website available.
-Also check that no one else has taken the social media handles you’d like to use to grow your web footprint.
+A good business name sounds professional, provides insight into the products or services you offer, and is easy for people to track down on the internet and social media.
+Before you settle on yours, see if there’s a good domain name available if you plan to have a business website.

-If you chose to start a Virginia LLC, it’s time to file the paperwork to make it legal.
-You’ll need to register with the Virginia State Corporation Commision by submitting the Articles of Organization of a Virginia Limited Liability Company.
+If you chose to start a Virginia LLC, then it’s time to file the paperwork to make it legal.
+You’ll need to register with the Virginia State Corporation Commission by submitting the Articles of Organization of a Virginia Limited Liability Company.

 Next comes business insurance, which is a must for most Virginia companies.
 In this state, companies with two or more employees need workers’ compensation insurance.
 It’s also smart to carry general liability insurance, too.
 Check with a Virginia business insurance partner to learn about the coverage you may need.